The complete guide to corporate mileage reimbursement

 In the scenario that an employee needs the car for work purposes, then insurances need to be reimbursed as well as depreciation costs.
 All cars face depreciation to some extent and taxes are inevitable for most things we pay for in life.

-The average car allowance amount can vary depending on a number of factors—such as the employee and their position within the company.
-It can also be influenced by how much the vehicle is used for business and where the car will be located.
+The average car allowance amount can vary depending on a number of factors — such as the employee, their position within the company, type of car, and so on.
+It can also be influenced by how much the vehicle is used for business vs. personal use, and where the car will be located.

 Regardless of how much allowance a business provides, it’s important that there’s a car allowance clause in the employee’s contract.
 Just like any other benefit or agreement made between the employer and employee, it’s necessary to put this in writing.